Save $99 on eero Pro 6 + Install. Use Code EEROINSTALL

 What Is an OLED TV?

-An OLED (organic light-emitting diode) TV is very different from older LED TVs because it doesn’t use a backlight.
-Instead, OLED TVs have millions of self-lighting pixels that can change color or turn off individually.
+An OLED (organic light-emitting diode) TV is totally different from regular LED TVs because it doesn’t use backlights at all.
+Instead, OLED TVs have self-lighting pixels that are all individually controlled.
+This gives OLED displays the best image quality, but they don’t get nearly as bright as LED TVs.

 What Is an OLED TV